Jonathan Torrens: Career

 In 2008, he appeared in the award-winning short film Treevenge, directed by Jason Eisener.

 In 2009, Torrens debuted in his own television show called TV With TV's Jonathan Torrens on Canadian specialty network TVtropolis and ended in 2011.
 As of 2010, Torrens is one of the co-hosts of the reality television series Wipeout Canada, which also airs on TVtropolis that ended after 13 episodes.

 On March 21, 2013, it was confirmed on Facebook that Torrens had gained forty pounds to reprise his role as J-Roc in the third Trailer Park Boys film, Don't Legalize It.
 Torrens appeared in Season 8 of Trailer Park Boys, which debuted on Netflix on September 5, 2014.
 He also was a co-writer for Seasons 9 and 10 of Trailer Park Boys.
 Torrens left the cast of Trailer Park Boys in April 2016.

 He has also had regular roles in the television series Mr. D, Call Me Fitz, Game On, and Letterkenny.

 In October 2017, Jeremy Taggart and Torrens released the paperback book Canadianity: Tales From The true North Strong And Freezing, "a collection of showbiz tales from the road and relatable everyday anecdotes, all wrapped up in a nostalgic fondness for this great country.
 Canadianity takes readers on a cross-country journey, shining the spotlight on notable local heroes (or bands), the best places to crush food and the greasiest watering holes, coast to coast to coast."

 In 2019, Torrens launched the financial education web series Your Two Cents.

 In 2021, Torrens wrote, directed and starred in Vollies, a sitcom about volunteer firefighters for Bell Aliant's Bell Fibe on-demand service.
 The series debuted on October 20, 2021.
 He received a Canadian Screen Award nomination for Best Supporting Actor in a Comedy Series at the 10th Canadian Screen Awards in 2022.

 In 2022, he began a recurring role on the show Shoresy as Remy Nadeau and appeared as the father of the main characters in the movie Kids vs. Aliens.

+In 2026 he appeared as Steve in the comedy film The Snake.